nginx/unit-docs/source/configuration.rst

    * - :samp:`share` (required)
-     - String or array of strings, listing file paths that are tried until a file is found; if it's not, :samp:`fallback` is used if set.
+     - String or array of strings, listing file paths that are tried until a file is found.
+When no file is found, :samp:`fallback` is used if set.

        The value is :ref:`variable <configuration-variables>`-interpolated.

+   * - :samp:`index`
+     - Filename to be tried if :samp:`share` is a directory.
+When no file is found, :samp:`fallback` is used if set.

+       The default is :file:`index.html`.

    * - :samp:`fallback`
-     - Action-like :ref:`object <configuration-fallback>`, used if the request can't be served by the :samp:`share`.
+     - Action-like :ref:`object <configuration-fallback>`, used if the request can't be served by :samp:`share` or :samp:`index`.

    * - :samp:`types`
      - :ref:`Array <configuration-share-mime>` of `MIME type